We can't emphasise this more strongly: bulk applications rarely end well. Here are some tips on how to proceed.

 - Law firm recruitment is a veritable deadline fest.
 Our tables of Vac scheme deadlines, Pupillage deadlines, and Training contract deadlines will help you.
 Be aware that firms sometimes move their deadlines forward at short notice.

-- Application forms take far, far longer to complete than you'd expect, especially when they're done well.
-So give yourself plenty of time and plan to submit your application well before the deadline.
+- Application forms take far, far longer to complete than you'd expect, especially when they're done well (i.e. expect to take a full working day to complete one application).
+Give yourself plenty of time and plan to submit your application well before the deadline.
 An added bonus of doing this is that some recruiters start to look at applications before the deadline, so the earlier you get yours submitted the better.

 - Some barristers’ chambers use the Pupillage Gateway, some don’t.
 Make sure you know which is which.
 Check their websites or our listing of pupillage application deadlines.
 The Bar section of this guide discusses the Pupillage Gateway in more detail.